Estimate Time6 min

 Key takeaways

-• Bitcoin and other crypto prices have had relatively big price swings.
+• It’s not uncommon for bitcoin and other crypto prices to experience relatively big price swings.

-• Company news, economic conditions, network factors, and other aspects unique to cryptos help drive the price swings.
+• Company news, economic conditions, network factors, and other aspects unique to crypto help drive the price swings.

 • Understanding crypto price gyrations is crucial before considering investing.

-Company news reports.
-Companies that announce investments in Bitcoin technology, adoption of bitcoin as payment for goods or services, or even the acquisition of bitcoin for their own reserves can positively affect the price.
-Conversely, announcements that bitcoin will no longer be accepted as a form of payment or the adoption of competing cryptos may negatively impact bitcoin's price.
-A high-profile example occurred when Tesla announced that the electric car company would start accepting bitcoin as a form of payment in March 2021.1 In the wake of that announcement, bitcoin's price went up about 5%.2 A couple of months later, when Tesla halted cryptocurrency payments due to environmental concerns over bitcoin mining, the price dropped about 5% in the immediate aftermath.2
+Conversely, price can also be negatively affected if a company decides that they will no longer accept crypto as a form of payment, or if an investment firm or government decides to sell their bitcoin.
+A high-profile example of the former occurred when Tesla announced that the electric car company would start accepting bitcoin as a form of payment in March 2021.1 In the wake of that announcement, bitcoin's price went up about 5%.2 A couple of months later, when Tesla halted cryptocurrency payments due to environmental concerns over bitcoin mining, the price dropped about 5% in the immediate aftermath.2

 Economic performance.
-Bitcoin is a high-risk investment compared with most traditional investments (e.g., stocks and bonds).
-Like other riskier investments, bitcoin's price may have a tendency to perform better when the economy and/or market is generally thought of as doing well or expected to do well, and investors are willing to take more risk.
-Alternatively, bitcoin's price may go down when the economy or market is not performing well or is not expected to perform well, and investors are generally not as willing to invest in riskier assets.
+Crypto is a high-risk investment compared with most traditional investments (e.g., stocks and bonds).
+Like other riskier investments, the price of crypto may have a tendency to perform better when the economy and/or market is generally thought of as doing well or expected to do well, and investors are willing to take more risk.
+Alternatively, price may go down when the economy or market is not performing well or is not expected to perform well, and investors are generally not as willing to invest in riskier assets.

 Central banks.
-While central banks do not control cryptocurrencies, some crypto analysts have observed that the US central bank in particular may be indirectly influencing bitcoin's price.
+While central banks do not control cryptocurrencies, some crypto analysts have observed that the US central bank in particular may be indirectly influencing the price of crypto.
 The Fed does affect interest rates and, consequently, inflation.
-Some analysts think bitcoin's price may increase when the Fed lowers interest rates, and bitcoin's price may fall when the Fed raises rates.3 Of course, bitcoin is a relatively new asset, compared with stocks and other traditional assets that have existed for much longer, and so there is not much historical data to support that these relationships are correlated.
+Some analysts think bitcoin's price may increase when the Fed lowers interest rates, and that its price may fall when the Fed raises rates.3 Of course, crypto is a relatively new asset compared to stocks and other traditional assets that have existed for much longer, and so there is relatively little historical data, and it may be too early to draw any concrete conclusions.

 World events.
-Similar to how geopolitical and macroeconomic news can affect stocks and other investments, they can also influence bitcoin's price over the short and long term.
-For example, the war in Ukraine led many investors to reduce the amount of risk they were willing to take, and that negatively impacted bitcoin and other crypto prices.
+Similar to how geopolitical and macroeconomic news can affect stocks and other investments, they can also influence the price of crypto over the short and long term.
+For example, overseas wars can push investors to reduce the amount of risk they’re willing to take, which can negatively impact the price of bitcoin and other cryptocurrencies.

 Crypto volatility and your portfolio